 Recently searched related titles: Trust Operations Specialist

-Directs the work of Trust Operations team in large and complex trust operations.
+Trust Operations Officer directs the work of Trust Operations team in large and complex trust operations.
 Ensures that transactions are balanced and documented according to policies and procedures.
-Oversees the input and maintenance of data in accounting systems and report generation.
+Being a Trust Operations Officer oversees the input and maintenance of data in accounting systems and report generation.
 Coordinates the processing of dividends and disbursements.
-May require a Bachelor's degree.
+Additionally, Trust Operations Officer may require a bachelors degree.
 Typically reports to a manager.
-Supervises a group of primarily para-professional level staffs.
-May also be a level above a supervisor within high volume administrative/production environments.
-Makes day-to-day decisions within or for a group/small department.
-Has some authority for personnel actions.
-Thorough knowledge of department processes.
-Typically requires 3-5 years experience in the related area as an individual contributor.
+The Trust Operations Officer manages subordinate staff in the day-to-day performance of their jobs.
+True first level manager.
+Ensures that project/department milestones/goals are met and adhering to approved budgets.
+Has full authority for personnel actions.
+To be a Trust Operations Officer typically requires 5 years experience in the related area as an individual contributor.
 1 - 3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.
 (Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.

 High School Diploma or Tech Certificate

 Salary.com's CompAnalyst platform offers: